New Jersey foster and adoption guidelines

 If you are interested in becoming a foster parent or a selected home adoptive parent, you will need to complete the home study and training process first.
 While a particular child may be of interest to you, it is not possible to be considered until your home study has been completed and licensed (unless you share a kinship relationship with the child).

-For residents of other states or New Jersey residents with home studies from private adoption agencies, the children typically placed are the waiting children who are displayed on AdoptUSKids or the State Department of Children and Families website.
+For residents of other states or New Jersey residents with home studies from private adoption agencies, the children typically placed are the waiting children who are displayed on the the AdoptUSKids photolisting or New Jersey Department of Children and Families website.
 In order to be considered for one of these children, it is necessary for families to have current, approved and licensed adoption home studies.

 Becoming a foster or adoptive parent is easier than you think.
 You must be at least 18 years old and at least 10 years older than any of the children who will be placed with you, able to support yourself and in good physical and emotional health.
 You can:

 - Be childless or have children